 This image shows good known Pump Calibration Learn Values, and Bad learn values.
 Also there is average values, and minimum/maximum values which have been taken from a large sample of good working vehicles.
 Bad learn values are a good indicator for a failed pump, but good values do not guarantee a healthy pump although is a rough tool to use for fault finding.

-If you have system that is not working, a good starting point is to data log some of the measuring blocks for the pump control, these are the Pump PWM %, Pump current and Pump Voltage.
+If you have a system that is not working, a good starting point is to data log some of the measuring blocks for the pump control, these are the Pump PWM %, Pump current and Pump Voltage.
 Take the car somewhere that it can be launched to hopefully cause wheel spin somewhere safely and legal while data logging these values.
 This image is of a system before and after the pump learn function, as you can see there is almost twice the voltage and current being measured at the pump, and the PWM % green trace line shows the control unit is driving the pump harder thus the larger Voltage and Current values.

-Oil Change guide
+Haldex Oil Change Guide

 These Generation 5 Haldex systems have never been serviced correctly, many aftermarket VAG specialists are offering far better servicing where the pump is removed and cleaned which puts them in a far better position but still trouble often persists.
 Servicing is often not the solution to problems, it is more preventative maintenance.
-If the car is getting the 16671 or 16668 fault codes then often a new pump is required, but if the vehicle is just getting the 16670 fault code then often cleaning them out, and fresh oil will solve them but the “pump learn” function must be carried out.

 - When doing an oil change, remove the pump, remove the fill bolt and drain bolt.

-- Wash out sludge out of the coupling by blowing compressed air into the fill plug with the drain undone.
+- Wash out the sludge out of the coupling by blowing compressed air into the fill plug with the drain undone.